 Fulminant meningococcemia syndromes include Waterhouse-Friderichsen syndrome (septicemia, profound shock, cutaneous purpura, adrenal hemorrhage), sepsis with multiple organ failure, shock, and disseminated intravascular coagulation.
 A rare, chronic meningococcemia causes recurrent mild symptoms (mostly joint and cutaneous).

-Neisseria are small, gram-negative cocci readily identified with Gram stain and by other standard bacteriologic identification methods.
+Neisseria are small, gram-negative diplococci readily identified with Gram stain and by other standard bacteriologic identification methods.
 Serologic methods, such as latex agglutination and coagglutination tests, allow rapid presumptive diagnosis of N. meningitidis in blood, cerebrospinal fluid, synovial fluid, and urine.
 However, both positive and negative results should be confirmed by culture.

 Once N. meningitidis has been definitively identified, the preferred treatment is one of the following:

 Corticosteroids decrease the incidence of neurologic complications in children and adults with suspected bacterial meningitis due to Haemophilus influenzae type b or S. pneumoniae.
 The evidence is less clear when N. meningitidis is the cause.
 However, high-dose corticosteroids worsen the outcome in meningococcal shock without meningitis and should not be used in such cases; however, low-dose corticosteroids can be used in patients with inadequate adrenal function.
 When corticosteroids are used, they should be given with or before the first dose of antibiotics.
-Dexamethasone 0.15 mg/kg IV every 6 hours in children (10 mg every 6 hours in adults) is given for 4 days.
+Dexamethasone 0.15 mg/kg IV every 6 hours in children and 10 mg IV every 6 hours in adults is given for 4 days.

 Close contacts of people with meningococcal disease are at increased risk of acquiring disease and should receive a prophylactic antibiotic.
-Options include

 Azithromycin is not routinely recommended, but a recent study showed that a single 500-mg dose was equivalent to rifampin for chemoprophylaxis and so could be an alternative for patients with contraindications to recommended drugs.